jaguarX024/Post-Manager-Project/README.md

 * Allows flexible customization of post prioritization through user-defined priority functions.
 * Handles social media posts with varying attributes relevant to social media platforms.

-This repository provides a system for managing and prioritizing social media posts according to different weighting of criteria.